rackerlabs/technical-blog/_posts/2020-06-01-are-you-leakproof.md

 #### Security groups

-Cloud engineers should standardize and segregate the security policies into security groups that serve as the last level of firewall on a resource.
+Cloud engineers should standardize and segregate the security policies into security groups that serve as the last level of the firewall on a resource.
 Ideally, you should create individual security groups for each instance and a security group for every team.

-For example, suppose you have three instances (A1, A2, and A3) on a specific infrastructure, and three teams (B1, B2, and B3) need to access all those instances.
+For example, suppose you have three instances, A1, A2, and A3, on a specific infrastructure.
+Three teams, B1, B2, and B3, need to access all those instances.
 In this case, create nine different policies, such as the following
 ones: